What are T Levels?

 Are T Levels included in the UCAS Tariff?

 Students who want to progress into higher education will be able to see how UCAS Tariff points are allocated to their T Level.
-They must achieve at least an overall pass grade to receive Tariff points, as set out below:

 |UCAS Tariff points||T Level overall grade||A Level|